 Dynamic Media Classic assets are distributed on the content delivery network (CDN).
 CDN is a system of computer servers networked together that cooperate transparently to deliver content, especially large media content, to end users.
 In the CDN system, web content is stored in web caches across the Internet (called the edge cache network).
 Web content is delivered from the web caches to end users to make for faster deliveries.

 The first time someone downloads a web page, the assets are delivered to a CDN web cache server.
 They are stored on this server so that the next time someone in the same area accesses the web page, the same cached content can be delivered faster.
 The content is delivered faster because it is located closer to the end user.
 CDN makes for faster web page displays.
 It decreases bandwidth demands on the central server because content is delivered from the edge cache network, not from a central server in every instance.

 Newly published Dynamic Media Classic content is available immediately to the end user and quickly populates the edge cache network.
 However, newly republished content—images that have the exact same names as images previously published to an image server—is not updated on CDN for up to ten hours.
 Instead, end users see what is in a web cache on the CDN network.
 For this reason, your Dynamic Media Classic republished assets do not appear to end users for ten hours.

 If you want your newly republished image assets to be available sooner than the ten-hour delay, you can flush web caches on CDN.
 Flushing these web caches removes old content from CDN web caches and replaces it with your most recently published assets.

-To flush the cache, click File > Invalidate CDN.
+To flush the cache, on the Global Navigation bar, click File > Invalidate CDN.
 All selected files are removed from the cache.
 If there are no publishable assets, or if you are not a company admin, the Remove from CDN option is not available.